Dhruvraj1821/distributed-task-queue-backpressure-demo/readme.md

 ```
                 React Dashboard
                       ↑
                       |
 Producer ←→ Server ←→ Workers
               |
            BullMQ
               |
             Redis

+Prometheus ← scrapes ── Server (/metrics)
+      ↑
+   Grafana
 ```

+---

-### Flow
+## System Flow

-1. Producer generates jobs continuously.
+1. Producer generates jobs continuously at 50ms intervals.
 2. Jobs are added to a BullMQ queue stored in Redis.
-3. Workers consume and process jobs concurrently.
+3. Three workers consume and process jobs concurrently (concurrency: 10 each).
-4. Workers monitor their active job count.
+4. Workers monitor their active job count via BullMQ worker events.
-5. When a worker exceeds 80% capacity, it sends a backpressure signal.
+5. When a worker exceeds 80% capacity (8/10 jobs), it sends a backpressure signal.
-6. The server broadcasts the signal to the producer.
+6. The server adds that worker to a throttled set and broadcasts the signal to the producer.
-7. The producer slows down job creation.
+7. The producer slows down to 500ms per job.
-8. When worker load drops below 40%, an all-clear signal is sent.
+8. When a worker's load drops below 40% (4/10 jobs), it sends an all-clear signal.
-9. The producer resumes normal speed.
+9. The server removes that worker from the throttled set.
+10. Only when all workers have cleared does the producer resume at 50ms.
-10. The dashboard displays queue depth, worker status, producer speed, and events in real time.
+11. The React dashboard displays queue depth, worker states, producer speed, and events in real time.
+12. Prometheus scrapes `/metrics` every 5 seconds and Grafana visualizes the data.

 ---